 Hey, thanks, Lot Rush.

-Giga Ditto's mega art, our last decade.
+Mega our last decade.

-Um, I wanted to make the point that presidential power should be measured by Lincoln and not Nixon like the Democrats want.
+I wanted to make the point that presidential power should be measured by Lincoln and not Nixon like the Democrats want.

-And the reason is that Lincoln fought a military force in the United States that was by definition made up 100% of American citizens.
+And the reason is that Lincoln fought a military force in the United States that was, by definition, made up 100% of American citizens.

 How else are we going to fight them?

-One of my favorite examples, as the Democrats are trying to portray a president out of control who doesn't care about your privacy and your civil liberties and will spy on you and will do whatever you want to do.
+One of my favorite examples as the Democrats are trying to portray a president out of control who doesn't care about your privacy and your civil liberties and will spy on you and will do whatever you want to do.

 Try this.